Pathoschild/smapi-mod-dump/source/Quest Framework/docs/content-pack-guide.md

 {
   "Format": "1.0", // this is required
   "Quests": [
-    // quests are defined here
+    // (optional) quests are defined here
   ],
   "Offers": [
-    // quest offers are defined here (optional)
+    // (optional) quest offers are defined here
-  ]
+  ],
+  "CustomBoards": [
+    // (optional) define your custom quest or special order boards here ],
+  "CustomDropBoxes": [
+    // (optional) define your custom drop boxes for your special orders here ],
 }
 ```